 - Installed new rear derailleur

-- Drilled out rim-holes to 8mm, installed rim tape, new tubes and Continental tires (front and rear)
+- Drilled out rim-holes to 8mm, installed rim tape, new tubes and Continental tyres (front and rear)

 - Installed reconditioned saddle